in2code-de/powermail_cleaner/Documentation/Introduction/Index.rst

 Further you get a new option in the backend view to cleanup all answers (or only the selected page) restricted to a given time period in seconds.

+Detailed options for storing and deleting answers can be setup via Flexform for each Plugin.

 .. _screenshots:

 Example Screenshots